openclimatefix/PVNet/README.md

 ## Experiments

+**Link to our workshop paper coming soon**

-Some quite rough working notes on experiments training this model and running it in production are [here](https://docs.google.com/document/d/1fbkfkBzp16WbnCg7RDuRDvgzInA6XQu3xh4NCjV-WDA/edit?usp=sharing).
+Some very rough working notes on this model are [here](https://docs.google.com/document/d/1fbkfkBzp16WbnCg7RDuRDvgzInA6XQu3xh4NCjV-WDA/edit?usp=sharing).

+Some slightly more structured notes on deliberate experiments we have performed with PVNet are [here](https://docs.google.com/document/d/1VumDwWd8YAfvXbOtJEv3ZJm_FHQDzrKXR0jU9vnvGQg/edit?usp=sharing)

 ## Setup / Installation